abdulrehmanzafar/aws-developer-workshop/episode2/Instructions.md

 - In few seconds you should be notified about successful match.

+## Additional challenge

+- If time permits, use code skeleton provided [with this code](scripts/compareFaces.py) to detect labels within images to update index in DynamoDB.

+- Extend use case to find products matching the dominant labels (e.g. toaster, microwave, banana, etc.) to [reply on Twitter](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-update.html) with deals available in the local area.

 ## Clean up

 - Once complete with the workshop you can delete the stack to clean up the environment and stop all services.